Southern Sweet Potato Pie Recipe

 Absolutely!
 You can make this pie up to 2 days before serving.
 However, the leftovers will last another week in the fridge.

 Yes.
 The sweet potato pie filling is already gluten-free.
 Therefore, you will only need to adjust the pie crust.
-You can buy premade gluten -ree pie crusts in the freezer section of most grocery stores.
-Or you can make it from scratch.
+You can buy premade gluten free pie crusts in the freezer section of most grocery stores.
+Or you can make it from scratch using a good GF baking mix.

 More Dazzling Holiday Pie Recipes